-is the large process of designing all aspects of a survey, from the targeting to the format.
-Here at Bounce, our Account Managers offer you a helping hand when it comes to designing your survey to ensure that you are asking the right questions to help meet your research objective.
-On this page, we cover the many steps involved in perfecting the art of survey design, helping researchers to get the most out of their surveys.
+Survey Design is the large process of designing all aspects of a survey, from the targeting to the format.
+For non-researchers, it can be a daunting task to start designing a survey, therefore, here at Bounce, our Account Managers are here to offer you a helping hand when it comes to designing your survey.
+Our team will ensure that you are asking the right questions to help meet your research objective.
+In this blog, we cover the many steps involved in perfecting the art of survey design, helping researchers to get the most out of their surveys.

 Survey Goals & Objectives:

-The first step of good survey design is setting your survey objectives and goals.
-Don’t stray from your survey objectives, otherwise you risk getting responses back that don’t actually provide you with the information you need to achieve your research goal.
+Before you start to writing your questions or deciding on which audience you want, it is good practice to set your survey objectives and goals.
+You should always ask yourself why are we doing this research?
+What do I/we want to obtain from the data?
+You shouldn’t stray from your survey objectives, otherwise you risk getting responses back that don’t actually provide you with the information you need to achieve your research goal.
 Your goal will inform your survey objectives, so for example, if your goal is to understand what drives customer loyalty, my objectives would be:

 - To determine the percentage of the current customer base that are likely to purchase our product again over the next 6 months.